rocket-pool/RPIPs/tokenomics-explainers/005-glossary.md

 **rETH TVL:** Total value locked in rETH.
 Consider it the “size” of the liquid staking token.

-**Sock Puppet or Sybil:** A single entity creating and controlling multiple identities (sock puppets), usually for an attack or to gain influence.
-An example in Rocketpool is voting, as multiple fake identiies with the same number of RPL has greater voting power than a single identity due to quadratic voting, which incentivizes sock puppets/sybil attacks.
+**Sock Puppeting (aka Sybil Behavior):** A single entity creating and controlling multiple identities (sock puppets), usually for an attack or to gain influence.
+An example in Rocketpool is voting, as multiple fake identities with the same amount of RPL have greater voting power than a single identity due to quadratic voting.

 **Solo staking APY:** The yield for staking on a full 32-ETH validator (inclusive of consensus rewards, tips, and MEV rewards)